RTHyman/audio-program/README.md

 # watercolour paper enclosure

-The box enclosure is made using origami video: https://www.youtube.com/watch?time_continue=6&v=R6TUvYCrdvM
+The box enclosure is made using [this origami video](https://youtu.be/R6TUvYCrdvM) watch this for the step by step box creation instructions
 See the below reference image for watercolour paper size that I used, and dimenstions

  - note the cutout is marked as I neglected to make it big enough when I was originally making this